blazinbanana/Autonomous-robot-car/README.md

 ---
 ### 📜 License & Usage

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for full details.

-For academic or research use, please cite this repository appropriately.
+You are free to use, modify, and distribute this code for **educational, research, or personal projects**, provided proper attribution is given to **Caleb Maina**.

+> © 2025 Caleb Maina.
+All rights reserved.

 ---
 ---